 What we have found is that the majority of our students who complete the class do well - those students who aren't successful either don't follow the rubrics that are provided for the various assignments that we use to assess their understanding of the content being taught or they don't submit the required work.
+We don't include the students who choose not to submit their work in the data being identified in the SLOs.
 This makes it challenging to determine if they didn't understand the information being provided or whether life got in the way.

-In addition, CHLD 4 and CHLD 6 is the beginning of their career pathway into Child Development / Early Childhood Education.
+In addition, this is the first year that 3 teachers taught CHLD 4/PSYC 4 and CHLD 6/SOCI 6.
+We also would like to note that CHLD 4 and CHLD 6 is the beginning of the student's career pathway into Child Development / Early Childhood Education.
 As the student pursues their degree in the other CORE courses we find a deeper commitment on their part to be successful in the courses as they pursue the certificates/degree.